FREQUENTLY ASKED QUESTIONS

 Pressure Ridges: Encountered many times.
 Depending upon how high (largest seen were 40′ tall) you either detour and find another route.
 Or find a crevice that allows the team to navigate through or climb over them.

-Leads: The shear zones encountered were challenging.
+Leads: A large fracture within an expanse of sea ice.
+The shear zones encountered were challenging because of the leads.
 One was so wide that the team had to travel West to find a northerly route.

 What did you eat ?